mscharhag/articles/2021-06-17-mysql-jdbc.md

 ###### Introducing JDBC

-The JDBC Application Programming Interface is composed by 5 main interfaces:
+The JDBC Application Programming Interface is composed by 4 main interfaces:

-+ fuck

-+ cuky
++ Driver: Sets up a connection to the database
++ Connection: Sends query to the database
++ PreparedStatement: Executes SQL of a query
++ ResultSet: Provides results of a query